fkaduk/kobodeck/README.md

 ## how to use it

-When the wifi is turned on, readeckobo fakes a USB connection.
+When the wifi is turned on, kobodeck fakes a USB connection.
 ...
 When you press **Connect**, the fake USB connection will close immediately and a rescan of the database will be triggered.
 If you press **Cancel**, ...